More Interesting Info...

 This added delay is for the benefit of you and the LIVE PLANTS.
 It is not just to annoy you!

 Easy plant to grow once established, but can be really frustrating in the beginning and you may have no success.
-This is not quite as easy to get started as other plant cultures and I have really struggled to get this latest lot established myself.
+This is not quite as easy to get started as other plant cultures and I have really struggled in the past myself.

 In my experience the Wolffia Arrhiza does much better when grown together with other water plants, but it is eaten by everything with a mouth, so plant life ONLY to begin with.